 Australian and New Zealand stocks of orange roughy were intensively fished throughout the 1980s and 1990s, with New Zealand fishermen alone taking 100,000 tons of orange roughy every year.
 By the early 2000s it was clear that this intensity of fishing was unsustainable and the numbers of orange roughy were being decimated.
 By the mid-2000s the Australian Marine Conservation Society stated that stocks of orange roughy had been fished down to around 10% of their 1970s levels.
 The population of orange roughy in the Rockall Trough was also exploited commercially, with Charles Clover stating in his 2004 book The End of the Line that “Orange roughy populations [from the] Rockall Trough have been mined out within a few decades of being found.”

-The extremely late age at which orange roughy mature, along with the low number of eggs produced by females mean that orange roughy will take an incredibly long time to repopulate stocks which have been reduced by commercial fishing.
+The extremely late age at which orange roughy mature, along with the low number of eggs produced by females mean that it will take an incredibly long time to repopulate stocks which have been reduced by commercial fishing.
 It is thought that in some areas where orange roughy have numbers have been reduced they will take many decades to return to even a fraction of their former numbers.

 The Future for Orange Roughy

 There is now much more awareness of the trouble that orange roughy stocks are in, and much more consumer awareness about the declining numbers of this species.
 Many organisations such as Greenpeace and the Marine Conservation Society state that orange roughy should be avoided due to their endangered status and this has led to the Australian, New Zealand and American authorities imposing commercial fishing limits and restrictions in an attempt to allow stocks to recover.
 There is evidence that orange roughy numbers do show improvement after long-term fishing restrictions have been imposed, and if fishing intensity permanently is reduced there may be a chance of recovery for the orange roughy.